SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 ## Function Addresses

-Knowing the address of a function is a non-trivial topic in computer science; linkers can be quite involved, and there are a lot of ways to handle things.
+Knowing the address of a function is a non-trivial topic in computer science; linkers can be quite involved, and there are a lot of ways to solve this particular problem.
 We have some main considerations, though:

 1) We want to minimise the amount of code we write in BB0
 2) We have 16kB of RAM to work with